 Williams Baptist has an enrollment of about 600 students and is affiliated with the Arkansas Baptist State Convention.
 The school has expanded its academic offerings.
 It now has more than 25 baccalaureate majors and broke into the top tier of U.S. News & World Report rankings in 2010.

-The name was changed from Southern Baptist to Williams Baptist in 1989.
+The name was changed from Southern Baptist to Williams Baptist College in 1989 and from Williams Baptist College to Williams Baptist University in 2018.
 Baccalaureate programs were added in the early 1980s.